 Q: Whom should I call if I have an accident in a university-owned vehicle?

-If it is a university-owned vehicle, call Risk Management at 986-6840 and provide details of the accident and the current status of the vehicle within 24 hours.
-Also, the Department of Public Safety (DPS) must be notified at 651-2215 and an accident report completed.
-DPS will forward a copy of the report to the RM office.
-If the accident occurs off-campus, a copy of the attending police report should be forwarded to RM at mail-stop 4825.
-RM will then handle the claims process.
+If it is a university-owned vehicle, the Department of Public Safety (DPS) must be notified within 24 hours at 651-2215 and an accident report completed.
+If damages were incurred that involves an insurance claim, please contact Facilities Management (651-2214 – Diane Glaus or Angie Mitchell) and provide details of the accident and the current status of the vehicle.
+DPS will forward a copy of the report to the FM office.
+If the accident occurs off-campus, a copy of the attending police report should be forwarded to FM at mail-stop 7750.
+FM will then handle the claims process.

 Q: Whom should I call if I have an accident in a rental vehicle?

-Call the vehicle rental agency and Risk Management at 986-6840, and provide details of the accident and the current status of the vehicle within 24 hours.
-Also, the Department of Public Safety (DPS) must be notified at 651-2215 and an accident report completed.
-DPS will forward a copy of the report to the RM office.
-If the accident occurs off-campus, a copy of the attending police report should be forwarded to RM at mail-stop 4825.
-RM will then handle the claims process.
+If the rental was obtained using the University’s contract with Enterprise, you must first contact the vehicle rental agency – insurance is provided through the rental contract.
+The accident should then be reported to the Department of Public Safety (DPS) at 651-2215 and an accident report completed.
+Also Facilities Management (651-2214 – Diane Glaus or Angie Mitchell) should also be contacted providing details of the accident within 24 hours.
+DPS will forward a copy of the report to the FM office.
+If the accident occurs with a vehicle from a different rental agency, and/or occurs off-campus, a copy of the attending police report should be forwarded to FM at mail-stop 7750.
+FM will then handle the claims process.

 Q: When is a signature of a parent or legal guardian required on a liability release form?